kyrylo/kyrylo/README.md

 I'm Kyrylo, the creator of [Telebugs](https://telebugs.com).

-Error monitoring tools are essential for developers to catch and fix bugs before they reach users.
+Error tracking tools are essential for developers to catch and fix bugs before they reach users.

 I'm no stranger to this problem.
 I've been an [intern at Bugsnag](https://github.com/bugsnag/bugsnag-ruby/commits?author=kyrylo), and I've [worked for years at Airbrake](https://github.com/airbrake/airbrake-ruby/commits?author=kyrylo).<br>
 I've seen it all firsthand.